 The effects of the dollar shock are strikingly different, as shown in Panels B and D of Figure 1.
 Now, UIP premium is decreasing in EMs and increasing in AEs, and the movements are much smaller compared to the U.S. monetary policy shock.
-Interest rate differentials are decreasing in both set of countries, but there is a persistent expected depreciation in EMs, indicating that the dollar shock picks up real or fundamental shocks, such as supply shocks, which require macroeconomic adjustment in the form of more depreciated EM currencies in the medium term rather than temporary downturns associated with financial shocks.
-As expected, therefore, the dollar shock is not priced-in as risk premia in EMs, unlike the U.S. monetary policy shock.
-This distinction is key for policymakers because in EMs with financial frictions such as occasionally binding borrowing constraints, the salience of the UIP premium after the U.S. monetary policy shock may imply the need to use other tools such as FX interventions, as opposed to the dollar shock.3
+Interest rate differentials are decreasing in both set of countries, but there is a persistent expected depreciation in EMs, indicating that the dollar shock picks up real/fundamental shocks instead of a financial shock as in the case of the U.S. monetary policy.
+These type of real/fundamental shocks require macroeconomic adjustment in the form of more depreciated EM currencies in the medium term rather than temporary downturns associated